ktkd/thinkpad-x13s/README.md

+Second NVME for white list enabled Lenovo Thinkpad x13s.
+This laptop have white list only in second (wwan) m2 port.

 Main idea, we modify NVME pci id's to look like a white-list allowed device (i.e. modem/wifi/etc)

 First we should find white-listed VID/PID/SSVID/SSPID, for thinkpad x13s i just read a bios firmware and found this part